drgarcia1986/simple-settings/README.rst

 Required Not None Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also determine a list mandatory settings that must have a not none
+You can also determine a list of settings that must have a not none value, i.e.
-value, i.e. settings that cannot be set as none.
-For this, set the *special
+settings that cannot be set as none.
+For this, set the *special setting*
-setting* ``REQUIRED_NOT_NONE_SETTINGS`` to a list (or any iterable) of the
+``REQUIRED_NOT_NONE_SETTINGS`` to a list (or any iterable) of the settings that
-settings that you require to not be none.
-If any setting in this list has a
+you require to not be none.
+If any setting in this list has a value of none,
-value of none, then a ``ValueError`` is raised with a list of settings that
+then a ``ValueError`` is raised with a list of settings that must be set to not
-must be set to not none.
+none.

 Required Settings Types
 ~~~~~~~~~~~~~~~~~~~~~~~